DavidStinson/test/types-of-scope-js/README.md

-# JavaScript Scope - Types of scope in JavaScript
+# JavaScript Scope - Types of Scope in JavaScript

 JavaScript has three types of scope:
   - **Global scope**